Industry-Specific Safety Tips for Oregon Businesses

 Safety Tips:

-Even low-risk businesses can benefit from simple safety programs that reduce repetitive strain injuries and accidents.
+Even businesses at low risk may benefit from simple safety programs that help minimize repetitive strain injuries and accidents.

 3. Healthcare and Social Services

-Healthcare workers are exposed to biological hazards, lifting patients, and workplace violence.
+Healthcare professionals: Exposure to biological hazard, lifting patients and workplace violence.

 Safety Tips:

-Provide training on proper lifting and patient handling
+Give training on correct lifting and patient handling

 4. Food Services and Restaurants

-Employees in food services face burns, cuts, slips, and chemical exposures.
+Workers in food services suffer burns, cuts, slips and chemical exposures.

 Safety Tips: